Oct 17-19 | Hosted by the Grand Strand Chapter

 Speaker/Guide: SCNPS

 Choose your own adventure!
 This is a good opportunity to network in small groups or explore Brookgreen Gardens on your own.
-Alternatively, if you want some unstructured time built into your Symposium schedule, pick this session for a break!
+Alternatively, if you want some unstructured time built into your symposium schedule, pick this session for a break!
 You will not have a room to report to or a session leader for this time.

 Visit WebsiteBreakout Discussion 4: Meet your SCNPS Counterpart